 NICE Cybersecurity Workforce Framework (aka the NICE Framework)

-The National Initiative for Cybersecurity Education (NICE) developed the National Cybersecurity Workforce Framework to define the cybersecurity workforce and provide a common taxonomy and lexicon by which to classify and categorize workers.
+The National Initiative for Cybersecurity Education (NICE) developed the NICE Cybersecurity Workforce Framework (NCWF) to define the cybersecurity workforce and provide a common taxonomy and lexicon by which to classify and categorize workers.

 The Workforce Framework lists and defines over 30 specialty areas and 50 work roles that compriseof cybersecurity work and provides a description of each.
 Each of the types of work is placed into one of seven overall categories.
-The Workforce Framework also identifies common tasks and knowledge, skills, and abilities (KSA's) associated with each specialty area.
-The Workforce Framework will be used as guidance to the federal government, will be made available to the private, public, and academic sectors for describing cybersecurity work and workforces, and related education, training, and professional development.
+The NCWF also identifies common tasks and knowledge, skills, and abilities (KSA's) associated with each work role.
+The NCWF can be used by the private, public, and academic sectors to describe cybersecurity work and workforces, and related education, training, and professional development.

 The NCWF is the output of a collaboration of more than 20 Federal departments and agencies and numerous egagements with academic and industry organizations.

 - DHS has established a cybersecurity workforce portal to explore cybersecurity workforce initiatives more deeply.
 The portal offers the ability to explore cybersecurity career paths, explore degree programs and internship opportunities, learn about competitions, and find general information about cybersecurity education, training, and awareness.
 It also includes an expansion of the National Cybersecurity Workforce Framework (version 1.0) and resources that supports its use by public and private sector entities.